-A Work Breakdown Structure WBS proposes graphical nature that helps project managers predict results based on various scenarios.
-It is often described as a result-oriented tree that covers all project’s procedures in an organized way.
-But WBS can also be displayed as a tabular list of tasks and elements in Work Breakdown structure Gantt Charts.
+A Work Breakdown Structure WBS proposes a graphical nature that helps project managers predict results based on various scenarios.
+It is often described as a result-oriented tree that covers all project procedures in an organized way.
+However, WBS can also be displayed as a tabular list of tasks and elements in Work Breakdown structure Gantt Charts.

 Managers use WBS to break down their projects into easily manageable components.
-It’s easy to do it, using Gantt Chart template.
+It’s easy to do it using a Gantt Chart template.
 These components are further decomposed until a required person from the team can be assigned.

 5 reasons to create a Work Breakdown Structure:

 - It helps with the correct project organization.

-- Assists in describing the project scope to stakeholders.
+- It assists in describing the project scope to stakeholders.

 - It helps to distribute responsibilities.

-- Shows the project’s milestones and all the points to control.
+- It shows the project milestones and all the points to control.

-- Allows estimating costs, risks and time correctly.
+- It allows estimating costs, risks, and time correctly.

 The example of a Work Breakdown Structure WBS

 Let’s say, your task is to organize and manage a corporate outing or team building.
 Using WBS, you can describe and divide tasks as follows and get a Work Breakdown Structure for event planning:

-Planning: supervision, budget planning, approvement and reconciliation, coordination issues.
+Supervision, budget planning, approval and reconciliation, coordination issues.

 Menu, shopping, cooking, serving.

-Area and activities: area tables and chairs, utensils, decorations and equipment.
+Area tables and chairs, utensils, decorations, and equipment.